-Disturbances of the natural migratory routes as well as mainland areas forbreeding and restingbirds, as well as increased risk of collisions with animals due to energy plants construction near the Wadden Sea World Heritage and ongoing operations, including the risk of accidents causing the release of harmful substances.
+Disturbances of the natural migratory routes as well as loss of habitats at offshore and mainland areas for bats, breeding, resting and migratory birds, as well as increased risk of collisions with animals due to energy plants construction near the Wadden Sea World Heritage and ongoing operations.

+Increased risk of accidents at or with energy installations causing the release of harmful substances, with serious negative consequences for nature and for human health.

+Increased risk of additional noise and the associated impact on nature caused by construction and operation of energy installations.